 Strategies Analyzed for the Gradual Termination of the State of Exception in the Southern Macrozone

-The State of Constitutional Emergency in the Southern Macrozone has been extended sixty times, specifically in the Biobío Region, in the provinces of Arauco and Biobío, and in the La Araucanía Region.
-This week, the Senate approved the extension with 32 votes.
+The State of Constitutional Emergency in the Southern Macrozone—specifically in the Biobío Region, in the provinces of Arauco and Biobío, and in the La Araucanía Region—has been extended sixty times.
+This week, the Senate approved its extension with 32 votes.

-In the Upper House chamber, they pointed to the decrease in violent incidents and began analyzing "exit strategies" for the 3.5-year-long State of Exception.
-This goes hand in hand with measures that open the possibility of "considering a reduced military and police presence."
+In the Upper Chamber, they highlighted the decrease in violent incidents and began analyzing "exit strategies" for the 3.5-year-long State of Exception.
+This goes hand in hand with measures that open the possibility to "consider a reduced military and police presence."

 It should be noted that, according to figures presented by the Government during the vote for the new extension, as of August 10, 2025, there has been a 39% decrease in rural violence events compared to the same period in 2024, and an 80% decrease compared to 2021.